DanSpicyTaco/watchman/attacks/overview.md

 5. Service availability: the availability of a required service to support a particular task
    - Can the UAV still operate after a reboot?

-## Analysis
+After calculating the score for each experiment, the attacks were ranked:

-- Add the metrics (score/5) for each attempt of each attack
+1. Add the metrics (score/5) for each attempt of each attack
-- Take the average result of each attempt
+2. Take the average result of each attempt
-- Rank each of the attacks in terms of effectiveness
+3. Rank each of the attacks in terms of effectiveness

 ## Discussion

+### Attack Discussion

+- Validity/repeatability was good - averaged out the discrepancies between attacks by doing it multiple times
+- Flight path was automated and ensured consistency
+  - In order to ensure consistency between experiments, an automated flight path was established
+  - The UAV would rise, then fly in a circle (more or less), then land
+  - Flight path:
+    - Up for 3 sec
+    - Forward for 10 sec
+    - Left for 10 sec
+    - Forward for 10 sec
+    - Down for 3 sec

+### Metric Discussion

-- The amount of time taken for the attack was not considered a lot
+- Length of attack was not really considered between different cases
+  - E.g. the brute force attack and captured POI attack didn't really have a time limit/measurable attack time
-- Maybe for the future, we should have that as a bigger thing
+  - For the future, it should be reconsidered for a more general case
 - Services could have been over-represented
   - Measured the availability, capacity and resilience of the `uav.py` script
   - Capacity was not super relevant to measuring the effectiveness of the attack
 - Network resilience was unfairly weighted towards the watchman architecture
 - To account for this, the battery life, weight and processing power were also considered as separate metrics
 - If the watchman channel was attacked, the system would break

+### Overall thoughts

+- ECA architecture is good but it needs work
+- It can be improved and tested more, but it might be worth looking into as a viable alternative architecture